Zamme/bge-editor/README.md

 bge-editor
 ==========

-A blender game engine editor for creating videogames faster and easier.
+A blender game engine editor addon for faster and easier videogames development.